 Uses Of Machine Learning

-Machine learning comes as the solution to all this chaos.
-It proposes clever alternatives to analyzing huge volumes of data.
+Traditionally, data analysis was always being characterized by trial and error, an approach that becomes impossible when data sets are large and heterogeneous.
+Machine learning comes as the solution to all this chaos by proposing clever alternatives to analyzing huge volumes of data.
 By developing fast and efficient algorithms and data-driven models for real-time processing of data, machine learning is able to produce accurate results and analysis.

-Some Popular Machine Learning Methods
+Popular Machine Learning Methods

-Two popularly adopted methods of machine learning are – supervised learning and unsupervised learning.
-It is estimated that while about 70 percent is supervised learning, unsupervised learning accounts to 10 to 20 percent.
-Other minor methods that are employed are semi-supervised and reinforcement learning.
+How exactly do machines learn?
+Two popular methods of machine learning are supervised learning and unsupervised learning.
+It is estimated that about 70 percent of machine learning is supervised learning, while unsupervised learning ranges from 10 – 20 percent.
+Other methods that are less-often used are semi-supervised and reinforcement learning.